~ A text by Irma ten Brink ~

 There is no absolute truth, but here is mine to share with you.

 Very often I hear people say, wish, cry out: ”I just want to be myself”.
 “I want to be who I am”.
 And I know this feeling, this longing very well.
-I translate it now to a longing to ‘live my natural state’ which means to live the potential of what I am, to live that which I am meant to be living, to live what I was born to be.
+I translate it now to a longing to ‘live my natural state’ which means to live the potential of what I am, to live that which I am meant to be living, to live what I was born to be my authentic self.

-During this quest, which started getting a more concrete form about fifteen years ago when I met Yoginâm, I discovered that wanting and wishing things were not so important.
+During this quest, which started getting a more concrete form about almost twenty years ago when I met Yoginâm, I discovered that wanting and wishing things were not so important.
 It is more about listening to what is meant to be.

 And this listening is only possible when you are in the present moment with all your awareness.
 As long as you are busy with things that happened in the past or wishes, fears, expectations for the future you are not in the present moment.

 But this is not as easy as it seems because we are often not aware that we are busy with our past or future.
 In the discovery of the transformation and letting go of past and future with all its fears, habitual programmes, illusions etc., lies the unveiling of the natural state.

 We are transcendental beings, which means there are different levels of being which all influence our experience.
 We are experience, we are these different states all at the same time.
 These levels can also be very paradoxical towards each other, therefore there does not exist only one truth; it just depends from which level you approach a truth.

 And all these levels are infinite, most levels are also unconscious.
 Some we can become conscious of to a certain depth, some will remain a mystery forever.
 But they do influence our lives and to acknowledge that is an important step as is the acknowledgement that comes with it that you don’t know anything at all and that you will never be able to grasp or understand it.